 By Sulaiman Badamasi (Mahir)

-Sulaiman Badamasi (Mahir) can be reached via firstname.lastname@example.org.
+Sulaiman Badamasi (Mahir) sent this article via email@example.com.